wso2-attic/esb-connectors/eloqua/eloqua-connector/eloqua-connector-1.0.0/README.txt

       - scope - The scope of the token.

-      -Get the values for contactFieldId, contactFilterId, contactListId, contactSegmentId, emailGroupId, accountFieldId, accountListId, activityTypeId and customObjectId
+      - Get the values for contactFieldId, contactFilterId, contactListId, contactSegmentId, emailGroupId, accountFieldId, accountListId, activityTypeId and customObjectId.

  4. Navigate to "{ELOQUA_CONNECTOR_HOME}/eloqua-connector/eloqua-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
       $ mvn clean install